 Our classrooms are often decorated with pictures and bright colors to appeal to visual learning styles.
 Desks are organized to help assist with physical learning styles, and we use a lot of group exercises to apply lessons.
 But are we considering all types of learners?

-Exclusion of certain learning types isn’t intentional and sometimes when teachers have a particular curriculum, they are working to make sure all of their students get the basics of each concept.
+The exclusion of certain learning types isn’t intentional.
+Sometimes, when teachers have a particular curriculum, they work to make sure all of their students get the basics of each concept.
 However, as research has shown, there is a tendency for teachers to cater their teaching styles to extroverts.

-We may understand the importance of catering to all students, but how can you make sure to reach both introverts and extroverts?
-A good place to start is by understanding both groups and what motivates them to learn.
+We may understand the importance of catering to all students, but how can you make sure to reach introverts and extroverts?
+An excellent place to start is understanding both groups and what motivates introverted and extroverted individuals to learn.